 Lean leaders pursue perfection; they are constantly looking for ways to reduce waste and delay.
 They do this by empowering individuals within the organization to make decisions and take risk in their pursuit of perfection.

 Leaders ask the “Why” question with all aspects of the operation.
 “Why are we doing the things we are doing?
 Why is equipment set up the way it is?”
 “Why is the process failing at this place?”

 Ultimately, Lean Leaders create the environment for the tools of continuous improvement to work effectively and achieve sustainable results.

-Credibility and Respect.
+Credibility and Respect are crucial to successful leadership.
 You cannot gain any of these without being authentic.
 Credibility requires knowing about the subject you are talking about.
 It also means admitting when you do not know something.
 Respect is earned simply by respecting others.
 People can instantly notice when someone is not being authentic.
-Without authenticity, you cannot be a leader.
+Without authenticity, your leadership will not succeed.
 You will not have the trust or respect of your employees.

 Lean Leaders Plus is a Lean Leadership Consulting Firm dedicated to helping clients realize their potential as leaders in industry.
 Contact us for a free 30-minute consultation about how we can help your business grow.